LukeMS/keltor/rst/index.rst

 By Water
 **********

 Water is still the primary means of moving goods, this is mostly due to the high population density along coastlines and rivers.
 River ships are common and most have both sail and oars.
 One mast is the norm for such vessels.
 On the eastern coast, the vessels are build for speed and cargo capacity and most lack oars.
-Due to the relatively mild weather in the Inner Sea these ships are not build to stand against the kind of storms that can strike in the Vast Sea much less the ones in the Sea of Storms.
+Due to the relatively mild weather in the `Inner Sea`_ these ships are not build to stand against the kind of storms that can strike in the Vast Sea much less the ones in the `Sea of Storms`_.
 The west coast makes a very different ship.
 There, durability is prized above speed and cargo.
 These vessels are made to take as much damage as possible and still make it to safe harbor.
-In game terms most of the ships made in the Middle Lands and used on the Inner Sea would be classified as coasters while ships made by the people of Unetor, for example, would be seafarers.
+In game terms most of the ships made in the `Middle Lands`_ and used on the `Inner Sea`_ would be classified as coasters while ships made by the people of `Unetor`_, for example, would be seafarers.

 In some of the major coastal cities the denizens often times see vessels from other lands.
-Ships from Unetor are both huge and strangely rigged.
+Ships from `Unetor`_ are both huge and strangely rigged.
 Their four masted ships use sails and rigging of a design completely foreign to Middle Land sailors.
 The wood they use is said to be spell and steel strengthened, iron wood.
 Rumor says some of them use even larger vessels with up to six masts on the Vast Sea.

-The gnomes of Rektor have, by far, the strangest vessels.
+The gnomes of `Rektor`_ have, by far, the strangest vessels.
 Their ships are build of metal and spew smoke and steam from large pipes in their decks.
 Some have massive water wheels attached to the vessel's aft or on both sides while others have what the gnomes call "automated oars".
 Still stranger are the ones that have no oar, sail or wheels.
 They just churn the water behind them and move as if by magic all the while filling the air with black smoke.
 It is said this black smoke is made by burning a mysterious black rock.
 Many people dismiss this as some traveler's joke.

-The elven ships of Soltor are rarely seen but there are tales of glowing white hulls and gossamer sails and speed twice that of the fastest Middle Land sailing ship.
+The elven ships of `Soltor`_ are rarely seen but there are tales of glowing white hulls and gossamer sails and speed twice that of the fastest Middle Land sailing ship.
 Some say the elves store wind on these ships.
 It is commonly believed that their hulls and masts are made of mystical living wood that heals damage.

 Water Vessel Types